tez3998/realtime-vad-sample/README.md

 # Environment
 This worked on Windows 10 and Ubuntu 18.04.
-I think this will work on acOS.
+I think this will work on macOS.

 # Installation
 ## numpy